-49. The future activities of the OPCW Mission in the Syrian Arab Republic will focus on engagement with the Syrian interim authorities to identify the best way for the Secretariat to continue implementing its mandates in accordance with the Convention and all relevant OPCW decisions and United Nations Security Council resolutions, as well as to support and assist the Syrian interim authorities in fulfilling all of the Syrian Arab Republic's obligations under the Convention.
+52. The future activities of the Secretariat in the Syrian Arab Republic will focus on engagement with the Syrian authorities to identify the best way for the Secretariat to continue implementing its mandates in accordance with the Convention and all relevant OPCW decisions and United Nations Security Council resolutions, as well as to support and assist the Syrian authorities in fulfilling all of the Syrian Arab Republic's obligations under the Convention.